simpeter/apd/docs/lab3.md

 to build the hotel reservation app with your NVMdb database backend.
 Simply continue developing your existing database backend from assignment 2 of lab 2 to incorporate crash consistency.
 One
-requirement: Your database **must** store its files in `/data/db`.
-This is the same directory MongoDB uses for its database files.
+requirement: Your database **must** store its data in `/data/db`.
+This is the same directory MongoDB uses for its database files and it is necessary for the next assignment.

 To test the crash consistency of your database, you can run `test_nvmdb.sh`.
-This works, even outside of the Docker container, as long as you provide the `/data/db` directory.
+This works, even outside of the Docker container, as long as you create a `/data/db` directory on the host.
 In order to use the `test_nvmdb.sh` script, you need to edit line 3 (`DB_BINARY=./example`) to replace `example` with your database binary to be tested.
 When doing this outside of the Docker container, make sure that you have manually built your database binary.
 The script